Canon EOS 100: Design

 The look and feel of the EOS 100 had much in common with the T90 and EOS 650.
 It was based around a polycarbonate body with metal bayonet lens mount.

 The top left of the body had a Command Dial for choice of either Creative or Image zones and buttons to control the integral flash.
-The top right of the body had a multi-function Main Dial, buttons for autofocus and film advance control, the shutter release button and an LCD display panel.
+The top right of the body had a multi-function Main Dial, buttons for autofocus and film advance control, the shutter release button and an LCD panel.
 The back of the body had the Quick Control Dial, used for aperture control, and the AE Lock Button, used to lock exposure settings.

 Once the Command Dial had been set for a particular shooting style, all controls could be accessed with the right hand, with the viewfinder feeding back information to the photographer.